Trip Report: Kisumu to Jinja – Kenya to Uganda – via the border at Busia.

-I took a matatu from the Bungoma stage in Kisumu:
+I took a matatu from the Bungoma stage in Kisumu.

+The distance from Kisumu to Busia is 110 km.
 The price is 500 KSH.
 You get a ticket from the booking office.

 You can get cheaper ones for 400, nearer the bus station but they are slower.
+My journey from Kisumu to Busia took 2 hours and 30 minutes.

 A young man tried to encourage me to take his vehicle on the other side to Kampala.